NOMN

 - Echo State Network: Recurrent network reading self-referential musical features and outputting continuous modulation biases.
 A machine learning layer that evolves the composition from its own output.

-- 17 Schillinger-Complete Rhythm Engines: Full implementation of Schillinger's Book I rhythmic vocabulary plus stochastic, Euclidean, L-system, Markov grid, and genre-seeded corpus patterns.
+- 18 Rhythm Engines: Full implementation of Schillinger's Book I rhythmic vocabulary plus stochastic, Euclidean, L-system, Markov grid, genre-seeded corpus patterns, and a strict subdivision grid for arp-style workflows.

 - 12 Pitch Algorithms: Including a harmonic conductor with user-defined chord vocabularies, automatic voice leading, and ESN-driven harmonic transitions.